 The earliest written evidence of lemonade has been found in Egypt, around AD 1000.
-Fast foward to 1676, a company known as Compagnie de Limonadiers was founded in Paris where vendors would roam the streets serving the drink in cups from tanks on their backs.
+Fast foward to 1676, a company known as Compagnie de Limonadiers was founded in Paris where vendors would roam the streets serving the lemonade from tanks on their backs.

 15 to 20 lemons, chopped finely and include peel